jarekbryk/compbioftw/compbioftw.md

 - [HackMD](https://hackmd.io/features) a possibly better alternative to etherpad.
 Does not require hosting and uses Markdown (it formats the text automatically).
 - [UpDog](https://updog.co) A website hosting service (that supports your own domain names) run off your normal Dropbox or Google Drive accounts.
 The great thing about it is that you can put your R Notebook or text files there to have a refreshing page with live coding session for your students to follow.
 Free!
 (Markdown support is paid extra).
 - [Awwapp - web whiteboard](https://awwapp.com) You draw/type something on your screen and your students see it and can contribute in real time.
-- [ASCIinema](https://asciinema.org) Recording you shell sessions is super useful for your students, and this system let's you select the text in the recording and copy/paste it!
+- [ASCIinema](https://asciinema.org) Recording you shell sessions is useful for your students, and this system let's you select the text in the recording and copy/paste it!
 What would be super useful though is a real-time shell recording system that would output the recording as-is (both commands and their output) to an accesible location like a website or even a file.

 Shell-fu
 ------------------------